ayush-gh0sh/Basic-Bot-Structure/README.md

 📌 UI System ("ui/") ⚠️ IMPORTANT

-This is where most people mess up — so read properly.
+This is where most people mess up — read carefully.

-❌ These files are NOT loaded by the bot:
+❌ These files are NOT loaded automatically:

 - buttons
 - views
 - modals

-👉 Because they don’t have "setup()"
+👉 Because they do not contain "setup()"

 ---

 🧩 How UI Actually Works

-UI files are manually imported inside commands.
+UI files are manually imported inside command files.

 ---

 🔹 Example Flow

-users/panel.py → calls → ui/buttons.py → ui/views.py
+users/panel.py → ui/views.py → ui/buttons.py

 ---